hannibunny/mlbook/ml/transformer/attention.md

 **Drawbacks of Seq2Seq Encoder-Decoder:**
 The Decoder estimates one word after another and applies the estimated word at time $i$ as an input for estimating the next word at time $i+1$.
 As soon as one estimate is wrong, the successive step perceives an erroneous input, which may cause the next erroneous output and so on.
 Such error-propagations can not be avoided in this type of Seq2Seq Encoder-Decoder architectures.
-Moreover, for long sequences, the single fixed length context vextor \textbf{c} encodes information from the last part of the sequence quite well, but may have **forgotten** information from the early parts.
+Moreover, for long sequences, the single fixed length context vextor **c** encodes information from the last part of the sequence quite well, but may have **forgotten** information from the early parts.

 These drawbacks motivated the concept of **Attention**.